Bird food and feeders

 - Natural feeding provides important nutrients so try to put food in plants and grass to encourage this- by encouraging natural and supplementary feeding you will attract birds all year round.

 - Try to position feed in open spaces, away from any potential hiding places for lurking cats or foxes!

-- Be conscious of small spaces where the bird’s feet could get trapped or sharp edges that might injure them on bird tables or feeders.
+- If you have a bird table or feeder, be concious of small spaces that bird’s feet could get trapped and sharp edges that could injure them.

-A bird table or a bird station (pictured) is a great way to feed birds all year round.
-Choose a quiet, reasonably sheltered spot and the birds will quickly learn that this is a safe and convenient place to find food and visit regularly.
+- The birds will learn this is a safe and convenient place to find food and visit regularly.

-Nestboxes are a great way to attract more vulnerable birds who really need your help, such as house sparrows and starlings- the numbers of these birds have declined in the last few years.
-Nestboxes are great for small hole-nesting birds to nest in.
+- Nestboxes are great for small hole-nesting birds to nest and eat.
 A variety of birds use nestboxes and they can attract different species to your garden.